sixuniform/yousdr/README.md

 This is a web-wrapper for the rtl-sdr softwares.
 Currently it commands rtl_fm, rtl_tcp and dump1090

-The method of using system() to run commands is quite unclean so this is ery much work in progress.
+The method of using system() to run commands is quite unclean so this is very much work in progress.
 Please feel free to provide improvements!

 If you are reading this on GITHub, to install on your Raspbian system, clone this directory to /var/www/yousdr, .i.e: